Assistive technologies include, but are not limited to, the following:

 When should assistive technology be introduced?

 Some children will find it very beneficial to use assistive technology and educational software to support the early development of literacy skills and letter-sound awareness.
 Other children will find that their need for AT does not emerge until much later in their education.

 Matching the child’s needs with the use of assistive technology should happen when the need arises.

 Early on in Primary school, children are more likely to benefit from the use of educational software and online learning programs to help support reading and spelling development.
-Children at this level are also likely to benefit from the multisensory nature of iPads, tablets and the interactive whiteboard.
+Additionally, the use of iPads, tablets and interactive whiteboards can effectively combine language (either spoken or written) and visual images to facilitate learning and reduce cognitive load.
+However, children’s use of assistive technology should be monitored, and the primary focus of support should still be on providing high quality literacy and numeracy instruction.

 In Upper Primary and Secondary school, the use of AT may be extended to the provision of assistive technology to accommodate for the difficulties that the student may be experiencing.
 Software such as Text to Speech allows for better comprehension of information and independent learning, whilst software to support the writing process can be introduced to assist with the high demand on writing in the later years of school.